Jerry-Shen0527/Jerry-Shen0527.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a third year Master student at [Geometry Computing Lab](http://gcl.ustc.edu.cn/) of University of Science and Technology of China, advised by Prof. [Ligang Liu](http://staff.ustc.edu.cn/~lgliu/) and Prof. {% include authors/Beibei-Wang.html %} .
+I am currently a third year Master student at [Geometry Computing Lab](http://gcl.ustc.edu.cn/) of University of Science and Technology of China, advised by Prof. [Ligang Liu](http://staff.ustc.edu.cn/~lgliu/) and Prof. {% include authors/Beibei-Wang.html %}.
 I major in applied mathematics and my research interest lies in computer graphics.

-Notice that this website has not been fully prepared and lots of information can be wrong.
-I am only pushing this to github pages for testing.